teachingaway/teachingaway.github.io/_posts/2014-06-05-Octane-v-Icon-Supreme-Court-on-Abusive-Patent-Litigation.md

 Attorneys fees could also be awarded against a party using <em>unreasonable</em> litigation tactics.
 Patent trolls that file tens or hundreds of lawsuits without pre-filing due diligence may acting unreasonably.
 <h3>The Old Fee Shifting Standard was too Rigid</h3>
 The Court criticized the old fee-shifting standard.
 Under the old standard, a case was only “exceptional” (and therefore worthy of fee shifting) if there was “litigation-related misconduct of an independently sanctionable magnitude” or “the litigation was both ‘brought in subjective bad faith’ and ‘objectively baseless.’
 This formulation superimposes an inflexible framework onto statutory text that is inherently flexible.” (internal citation omitted).

-<h3>Patent Troll Litigation</h3>
+### Patent Troll Litigation

 Neither <a href="https://www.iconfitness.com/" target="_blank">Icon</a> nor <a href="https://www.octanefitness.com/" target="_blank">Octane</a> are patent trolls.
 Both of them make exercise equipment.
 But this decision should make patent trolls hesitate before filing lawsuits, especially the shotgun type of lawsuit that's filed against tens or hundreds of defendants without pre-filing due diligence.

 However, I suspect we will soon discover that most patent trolls are judgment proof.
-Even if a court orders a troll to pay a few million dollars in attorney's fees, the troll might just declare bankruptcy, and pay nothing.
-But at least it will lose its patents.
+They are generally shell companies.
+Even if a court orders one to pay, it might simply declare bankruptcy.

 <i>Octane v.
 Icon</i> doesn’t solve the patent troll problem, but its one more step in the right direction.

 <hr />

 ### Links

-<a href="http://www.nytimes.com/2014/04/30/business/two-rulings-may-curb-lawsuits-over-patents.html" target="_blank">NY Times Article</a>
+* Background: [Make patent Trolls Pay in Court](http://www.nytimes.com/2013/06/05/opinion/make-patent-trolls-pay-in-court.html), NY Times Op Ed by Chief Judge Randall Rader, Prof Colleen Chien and David Hricik.
+June 4, 2013.

+* <a href="http://www.nytimes.com/2014/04/30/business/two-rulings-may-curb-lawsuits-over-patents.html" target="_blank">Two Rulings May Curb Lawsuits Over Patents</a>, NY Times.
+April 29, 2014.

-<a href="http://www.scotusblog.com/case-files/cases/octane-fitness-v-icon-health-and-fitness/" target="_blank">SCOTUS Blog</a>
+* <a href="http://www.scotusblog.com/case-files/cases/octane-fitness-v-icon-health-and-fitness/" target="_blank">SCOTUS Blog</a> collects the briefs and filings.

-<a href="http://patentlyo.com/patent/2014/04/discretion-attorney-litigation.html" target="_blank">PatentlyO</a>
+* [SCOTUS Blog](http://www.scotusblog.com/2014/04/opinion-recap-justices-want-federal-circuit-out-of-loop-on-fee-disputes-in-patent-cases/)'s Recap of the Decision.

+* Prof. Dennis Crouch's analysis of the decision on <a href="http://patentlyo.com/patent/2014/04/discretion-attorney-litigation.html" target="_blank">PatentlyO</a>.

 <hr />